Kenneth-Rakentine/Personal-Portfolio/README.md

 ## Future Roadmap:

 - [ ] More tasteful, sleek, minimal portfolio web design look
-- [ ] Contact form on Contact Page
+- [ ] Contact form on Contact Page - re-create my own contact form rather than using W3Collective example
+- [ ] Get Contact Form Server working properly once I have more backend knowledge
 - [ ] Re-introduce primary scrollbar
 - [ ] Drag-and-drop section in Contacts page
 - [ ] Look into localstorage so you can save data to the user's browser